 Brazil's Impact on the U.S. Economy

 Brazil is a political force in Latin America.
-It led in the creation of Mercosur, Banco del Sur and the Group of 20 (G-20) coalition that represents developing country interests.
-It was a lead country for the Free Trade Area of the Americas (FTAA), but opposed the agreement when Lula became President.
+It led in the creation of Mercosur, Banco del Sur, and the Group of 20 or G-20 coalition that represents developing country interests.
+It was a lead country for the Free Trade Area of the Americas.
+But it opposed the agreement when Lula became President.

 As a result of its leadership role, Brazil meets regularly in working sessions with the United States on trade and other issues.
 It continues to influence the rest of South America to be more pro-U.S., as opposed to the anti-U.S. sentiment of Venezuela and Bolivia.
-(Source: International Monetary Fund (IMF) web site, Voice of America web site, State Dept. web site)
+All these facts are stated in the websites of the IMF, Voice of America, and the State Department.

-- Ruled by Portugal for 300 years, Brazil became an independent state ruled by the military from 1822 to 1985, when it became democratic.
+- Ruled by Portugal for 300 years, Brazil became an independent state.
+A military regime ruled the country from 1822 to 1985.
+In 1985, it became democratic.

-- Only slightly smaller in size than the United States.
-Largest country in South America, bordering every country except Chile and Ecuador.
+- Only slightly smaller in size than the United States, it is the largest country in South America.
+It borders every country in the continent except Chile and Ecuador.